Goal-Driven Reward by Video Diffusion Models for Reinforcement Learning: Forward-Backward Network Details

 \section{Forward-Backward Network Details}

 The \FB{} objective originates from approximating the successor measure $M^{\pi_z}(s,a,s')$, which describes the discounted occupancy of future states $s'$ reachable from $(s,a)$ under the policy $\pi_z$.
-In the low-rank factorization~(see \eqref{eq:low_rank_app}), the inner product $F(s,a,z)^\top B(s') \rho\left(\mathrm{d} s^{\prime}\right)$ acts as a learned similarity measure: it is large if $s'$ is likely to be visited from $(s,a)$.
-Minimizing the Bellman residual on this approximation, as detailed in \eqref{eq:fb_loss}, therefore encourages states that are mutually reachable to have high similarity in their latent embeddings, yielding a representation space where temporal and dynamical proximity is reflected geometrically.
+In the low-rank factorization~(see \eqref{eq:low_rank_app}), the inner product $F(s,a,z)^\top B(s')$ acts as a learned similarity measure: it is large if $s'$ is likely to be visited from $(s,a)$.
+Minimizing the Bellman residual on this approximation, as detailed in \eqref{eq:fb_loss}, therefore encourages future states that are likely to be visited from $(s,a)$ under $\pi_z$ to receive high similarity scores in the latent space.
 Additionally, the orthonormalization loss $\mathcal{L}_{\text{norm}}$ regularizes the backward representations to prevent degenerate collapse and ensure feature isotropy.
 Concretely, $\mathcal{L}_{\text{norm}}=\Big\| \mathbb{E}_\rho [B\,B^\top] - I_d \Big\|_\tx{F}^2$.~Here $\|\cdot\|_{\tx{F}}$ is Frobenius norm.
+Detailed derivation of FB loss~(see \eqref{eq:fb_loss}) can be found in \cite{touati2023does}.